Graph Databases for Lineage Graphs

 Key optimization practices:

-• Constraint-Backed Indexes: Create uniqueness constraints on Dataset.uuid and Process.step_id before ingestion.
-This forces the planner to use index lookups instead of full scans.
+Dataset.uuidandProcess.step_idbefore ingestion.
+This forces the planner to use index lookups instead of full scans. - Connection Pooling: Use the Neo4j driver’s built-in connection pool (

 CREATE CONSTRAINT dataset_uuid_unique FOR (d:Dataset) REQUIRE d.uuid IS UNIQUE;